mlpack/mlpack/doc/embedded/movement_recognition.md

 You can pass `--bundle` more than once to compare several trained networks on the same live stream.

-That is the whole loop — collected, trained, and run without ever leaving the device.

 ### Annex A: shrinking the binary (image and audio support)